-This results are in line with the report of the WHO working group on vaccine hesitancy that describes this phenomenon as "complex", and varying from one vaccine to the other (8).
-This could be explained by the polio eradication effort recently in which the Ministry of Health organized countless sessions of polio vaccination campaigns (19,20) over the national territory.
+This results are in line with the report of the WHO working group on vaccine hesitancy that describes this phenomenon as "complex", and varying from one vaccine to the other [8].
+This could be explained by the polio eradication effort recently in which the Ministry of Health organized countless sessions of polio vaccination campaigns [17,18] over the national territory.
 This might have raised questions and suspicion within the population.
-In Northern Nigeria, polio vaccine refusal was reported to be due to lack of confidence, especially because of "too frequent" campaign and due to the the false belief that the Oral Polio Vaccine (OPV) contains birth control ingredients (21).
-In the same study, the OPV refusal proportion was 33% (21) which is similar to our findings.
+In Northern Nigeria, polio vaccine refusal was reported to be due to lack of confidence, especially because of "too frequent" campaign and due to the the false belief that the Oral Polio Vaccine (OPV) contains birth control ingredients [19].
+In the same study, the OPV refusal proportion was high about 33% [19] which is similar to our findings with a OPV refusal of 44.68%.

-According to our findings, causes of vaccine refusal or reluctance were numerous, but the most reported causes included the respondent had heard or read negative information about vaccine on social media (>40%), the respondent did not think that the vaccine was needed (>29%), bad experience with previous vaccination (>13%), and bad experience with a vaccinator in the past (>8%).
-In any case, our findings show that lack of trust and confidence, perceived Complacency and Convenience are the leading causes of vaccine hesitancy in Yaounde-Cameroon (see figures 1 & 2).
+According to our findings, causes of vaccine refusal or delay were numerous, but the most reported causes included the respondent had heard or read negative information about vaccine on social media (>40%), the respondent did not think that the vaccine was needed (>29%), bad experience with previous vaccination (>13%), and bad experience with a vaccinator in the